Jared Huffman

 Jared William Huffman (born February 18, 1964) is an American lawyer and politician serving as the U.S. representative for California's 2nd congressional district since 2013.
 A member of the Democratic Party, Huffman represented the 6th district in the California State Assembly from 2006 to 2012.
 He chaired the Assembly Water, Parks & Wildlife Committee and the Assembly Environmental Caucus.
 He was elected to Congress in 2012 with more than 70% of the vote, defeating Republican nominee Dan Roberts.
 His congressional district covers the North Coast from the Golden Gate Bridge to the Oregon border.

-Huffman is the only elected member of the U.S. House who openly describes himself as religiously unaffilated and a secular humanist.
-Huffman is also the only member of Congress who openly rejects the existence of God; independent Senator Kyrsten Sinema has also been reported to be an atheist member of Congress, although she has rejected the label.